Aleatric/pomodoroClock/README.md

 # Pomodoro Clock
 The Pomodoro Clock is a productivity tool that helps you manage your time using the Pomodoro Technique.
 It incorporates a unique twist by surprising you with a Blue Lobster jumpscare when the timer ends.
-The jumpscare is accompanied by a high-pitched ear rape version of Bach's "Toccata and Fugue in D minor".
+The jumpscare is accompanied by a deafening version of Bach's "Toccata and Fugue in D minor".

 ## Features
 - Pomodoro Timer: The clock provides separate controls for setting the session length and break length.